albanpuech/risky-biscuits-project/README.md

 <br>

-Looking at the first figure, dry climates show smaller average overall, aroma, taste and palate scores than the other climates.
+Looking at the first figure, dry climates show smaller average **overall**, aroma, taste and palate scores than the other climates.
 However, the appearance scores are much more similar across temperate, continental and dry climates.

 <!-- <p align="center">